ChaeDLR/Network-Speed/README.rst

 :Author: Chae DeLaRosa

-This program with measure your network speed and output the result to the console and write it to a json file.
+This program with measure your network speed and write it to json files in a directory with the month and the day.
+Then it will display a graph of your internet upload and download speeds.

 Installing